Bajaj Chetak: History

-The Bajaj Chetak had design faults from the beginning, with the main one being the vehicle not starting when the fuel was in the dead zone, and hence the vehicle had to be tilted to the side to inject fuel mixture into the carburettor.
-Around 1980, the Vespa-licensed design was replaced with an all-new in-house design that shared the same general appearance and style.
+Around 1980, the Vespa-licensed design was replaced with an all-new in-house design that heavily shared the same general appearance and style (with only the nosecone and indicators being the obvious significant difference).
+In 2002 a 4-stroke model (Chetak 4S) was introduced to improve emission levels and fuel efficiency, using an engine designed and built in-house by Bajaj.

 During its heyday, its chief competitor was LML NV made by LML India as a licensed copy of the Vespa PX 150.
-In the face of rising competition from bikes and cars, Chetak lost ground in India, and production was discontinued in 2005 as Bajaj Auto stopped manufacturing scooters altogether.
+In the face of rising competition from bikes and cars, Chetak lost ground in India, and production was discontinued in 2005 as Bajaj Auto stopped manufacturing scooters altogether and shifted its production to motorcycles instead (though sales of existing scooter stocks continued into at least 2006).